mgechev/revive/README.md

 ### Comment Directives

-Using comments, you can disable the linter for the entire file or only range of lines:
+Using comments, you can disable the linter for the entire file or only a range of lines:

 ```go
 //revive:disable